James Rosenquist, American, 1933–2017

 Subject Matter Connection

 Students will be taking a work of art and communicating mathematical ideas through it.
 It’s important to be able to look at math outside of simply numbers.
-F/D/P conversions are use from 6th through 8th grade as percent applications progress.
+Fraction-decimal-percentage conversions are used from 6th through 8th grade as percent applications progress.
 Students will use rational numbers in solving equations in 7th and 8th grade math.

 Resources Available to Order